AndrewHulme/SSTechTest/README.md

 * View the videos for each news listing

 ## URLs
-The frontend URLs are similar to the paths from the backend.
+The frontend URLs follow the paths from the backend.
 For example:
 * List of schools - [http://localhost:3000/schools](http://localhost:3000/schools)
 * List of news for a specific school - [http://localhost:3000/schools/1/news](http://localhost:3000/schools/1/news)
 * Article for a news listing - [http://localhost:3000/schools/1/news/54182](http://localhost:3000/schools/1/news/54182)